I am a multi-disciplinary artist, born and raised in Thunder Bay, Ontario Canada.

 By 2019, with the encouragement of friends and family, I decided to register Bianca Artistry and offer makeup services.
 I have become very familiar with the wedding industry and I am so grateful for the countless brides who have contacted me and for the clientele I have built in such a short time.
 My makeup services are available for all special occasions.

 In 2020 I decided that as a business owner and makeup artist in Thunder bay, I needed to be more environmentally conscious.
-Since I have a social media platform, I wanted to spread the message of clean beauty.
+Since I have a social media platform, I wanted to spread the message of ethical and vegan beauty.
 I decided to support brands that were either free of harsh chemicals, vegan, sustainably packaged and cruelty free or all of the above.
 Clean and ethical beauty is on the rise and I cannot wait to see it take over the cosmetic industry.

 Not only do I offer bridal and commercial makeup applications, but creative makeup applications as well.
 I am a body painter and a practising special effects artist.
 I also create entire concept designs from outfits to headpieces to props.
 My body art is influenced by comic books, anime and artists in the film industry such as Tim Burton, Guillermo del Toro, H.R Giger, Stan Winston, Rick Baker and so much more.